Faculty and Staff

 G. Dodd Galbreath

-Executive Director and Assistant Professor
+Founding Director and Assistant Professor

 Galbreath brings over 29 years of experience to the Institute for Sustainable Practice (ISP).
 As the founding director, he leads one of the nations first academic sustainability programs.
 The following summarizes his diverse background.